AT SPOKANE HEIGHTS

 Impaired Driving in Washington

-The statistics for driving under the influence in Washington are disheartening, much like the statistics that reflect impaired driving across America.
-In Washington state, 50% of roadway fatalities are due to impaired driving.
-In just 2017, over 25,500 impaired drivers were arrested for driving under the influence.
 The Washington Traffic Safety Commission reports that multiple-drug use or “poly”-drug use was the most common impairment among Washington driver fatalities from traffic collisions— this is double the number of alcohol-only fatal collisions, and five times higher than the marijuana-only collisions (Glover).
 Any driving after using substances is dangerous, as all substances produce results of impairment in some sense.
 Driving under the influence doesn’t only put you in danger, but it puts everyone around you in danger.

 References: